Annual Matching Scheme Code

 to disclosure of anonymised information you have given on your application form to applicants for the purpose of the matching process

-to receive emails and other electronic communications including electronic survey requests in connection with your involvement with the CMS, for instance requests for feedback during the course of the relationship
+to receive emails and other electronic communications including electronic survey requests in connection with your involvement with the AMS, for instance requests for feedback during the course of the relationship

 4. Cityparents would not otherwise disclose your information (except where you have agreed) unless required to do so in order to be in compliance with any applicable law, regulation, legal proceeding or governmental request.

-5. Cityparents will receive information from prospective mentors and mentees for the CMS in electronic form and will endeavour to delete it from their systems when, in Cityparents’ reasonable belief, such mentors and mentees are no longer involved in the CMS or that information is not in the process of being reviewed for the purposes of improving and/or evaluating the Scheme, or assisting with the administration of the scheme.
-Cityparents will assume that you are no longer involved in the CMS after a year following your confirmed matching with a mentor or mentee unless we are aware you have applied to remain involved in the CMS.
+5. Cityparents will receive information from prospective mentors and mentees for the AMS in electronic form and will endeavour to delete it from their systems when, in Cityparents’ reasonable belief, such mentors and mentees are no longer involved in the AMS or that information is not in the process of being reviewed for the purposes of improving and/or evaluating the Scheme, or assisting with the administration of the scheme.
+Cityparents will assume that you are no longer involved in the AMS after a year following your confirmed matching with a mentor or mentee unless we are aware you have applied to remain involved in the AMS.

-6. Louisa Symington-Mills is the Data Controller of Cityparents Ltd and the Cityparents website and information collected for or in connection with the CMS, for the purposes of the DPA.
+6. Louisa Symington-Mills is the Data Controller of Cityparents Ltd and the Cityparents website and information collected for or in connection with the AMS, for the purposes of the DPA.

 Ethical Matters for Mentors and Mentees